Skip to main content

 • Assistant Professor of Marketing

 Ike Silver investigates how organizations and individuals communicate their morality, and how tactics for signaling virtue are received by various audiences.
-For example, he studies how consumers respond to corporate social responsibility initiatives or to public figures who wade into (or avoid) political conflict.
-In general, Silver's work tries to explain the morally-charged psychologies that underlie issues like (in)authenticity, generosity, virtue-signaling, outrage culture, and self-censorship.
+For example, he studies how consumers respond to corporate social responsibility initiatives or to public figures who wade into (or avoid) political controversy.
+In general, Silver's work tries to explain the moral charge that underlies issues like (in)authenticity, generosity, virtue-signaling, outrage culture, and self-censorship.
 He also studies more basic processes in human judgment and decision-making.

-Ike Silver's research has been published in leading marketing and psychology journals including Marketing Science, Organizational Behavior and Human Decision Processes, and Journal of Experimental Psychology: General.
+Ike Silver's research has been published in leading marketing and psychology journals including Marketing Science, Psychological Science, Organizational Behavior and Human Decision Processes, and Journal of Experimental Psychology: General.

-At Marshall, Dr. Silver teaches Marketing Strategy--an immersive simulation- and case-based elective course which helps students learn to navigate contemporary issues in marketing management.
+At Marshall, Dr. Silver teaches Marketing Strategy.
 Ike taught previously at Northwestern’s Kellogg School of Management.
 He holds a PhD in Marketing and Psychology from The Wharton School, University of Pennsylvania and a BA in Cognitive Science from Yale University.
 Prior to graduate school, Ike worked at Bridgewater Associates.

 Ike Silver